the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 This is insane.

-That property's worth a close to a billion dollars, if not more.
+That property is worth close to a billion dollars, if not more.

 The word I use is dangerous.

-So this is a dangerous play, and it shows the American people that the abuse of power can be leveled at that.
+So this is a dangerous play, and it shows the American people that the abuse of power can be leveled at them.

 I mean, yeah, we all know Donald Trump and the left in New York and California, et cetera, hates him.

-And and remember, just defend himself, it's 50 million dollars.
+And remember, just to defend himself, it's $50 million.

 And most Americans don't have that.

-So if somebody abuses their power, an elected official and comes after you because they don't like you or your property is where they want to seize it or whatever.
+So if somebody abuses their power, an elected official, and comes after you because they don't like you or your property is where they want to seize it or whatever, this is dangerous.

-But I think what's gonna happen is they'll get this in the federal realm, the Trump lawyers, and a lot of it will be thrown out.
+But I think what's going to happen is they'll get this in the federal realm, the Trump lawyers, and a lot of it will be thrown out.

-The fine will be definitely certain is gonna be at the minimum is gonna be reduced and reduced significantly because this is all unprecedented, Bill.
+Well, the fine certain is going to be at the minimum is going to be reduced and reduced significantly because this is all unprecedented.

 You have nobody complaining.